What is CPD in Health and Social Care

 • Case Studies: Reviewing and analysing case studies to understand different scenarios and outcomes.

-Importance of CPD in Health and Social Care
+The Need for CPD in Health and Social Care

 Enhances Professional Competence